litmuschaos/litmus-docs/.github/ISSUE_TEMPLATE/create-new-section-template.md

 ---
-name: 📖 Create a new sidebar section
+name: Create a new section
-about: For issues requesting for the need of an entirely new section(sidebars) in the documentation
+about: For documentation issues requiring an entirely new section in the sidebar
-title: Create {section-name} - Title
+title: Create {section}
 labels: sections

 ---